bensuperpc/gpdwinlinux/README.md

 # GPD
-On GPD win Max with Manjaro 20.x.x, Run all steps
+On GPD win Max, run all steps

-On GPD win 2 with Manjaro 20.x.x, Run only Finally
+On GPD win 2, run only Finally

 ## First
 Patch grub